jallanxjallan/onemanairforce/adaptation/scenes/~landing_at_karangendah.md

 ---
-status: new
+status: synopsis
+category: past
 title: Landing At Karangendah
 date: 31 March 1947
-synopsis: Freeberg tests the usability of a Japanese airstrip by simply land on it.
+synopsis: Freeberg tests the usability of a Japanese airstrip by simply landing on it.
 ---
 On the return leg to Singapore, Muharto asks Bob if he can attempt a landing on a refurbished Japanese airstrip at Karangendah.